Frequently Asked Questions FAQs

 Slot Allocation Process Questions

-The northern summer scheduling season begins on the date of Daylight Saving Time (DST) introduction in European Union countries, which currently always takes place on the last Sunday in March.
-The northern winter scheduling season commences on the date Daylight Saving Time (DST) ends in European Union countries, which currently always takes place on the last Sunday in October.
+The northern summer season begins on the date of Daylight Saving Time (DST) introduction in European Union countries, which currently always takes place on the last Sunday in March.
+The northern winter season commences on the date Daylight Saving Time (DST) ends in European Union countries, which currently always takes place on the last Sunday in October.

-Where can I find a list of Schedules Facilitated (Level 2) and Coordinated (Level 3) airports?
+Where can I find a list of Facilitated (Level 2) and Coordinated (Level 3) airports?
 10.12 Contact list for Level 2 and Level 3 Airports

 (xls) of the Worldwide Slots Guidelines - WSG